DamianMehers/SvgVectorView/README.md

 This is is the bare minimum that I needed for my project - not all SVG commands are supported - pull requests welcome.

+I am not an SVG expert, I first read [the spec](https://www.w3.org/TR/SVG/paths.html#PathData) a couple of days ago.

 An example:

 ```swift